 - 1. White Corn, 10 ears - 2.
-Yellow Corn, 10 ears - 3.
+Yellow Corn.
+10 ears - 3.
 Hybrid grain sorghums, 10 heads - 4.
 Other grain sorghums, 10 heads - 5.
 Alfalfa hay, one flake tied two directions - 6.
 Native grass hay, one flake tied two directions - 7.
 Brome grass hay, one flake tied two directions - 8.
-Fescue hay, one flake tied two directions
+Fescue hay, one flake tied two directions - 17.

-- 9. Clover hay, one flake tied two directions - 10.
-Soybeans, best 5 plants - 11.
-Barley, one gallon - 12.
-Wheat, one gallon - 13.
-Soybeans, one gallon - 14.
-Oats, one gallon - 15.
-Farm display of 3-5 items grown by exhibitor - Display of 3 different varieties of hay; 3 flakes each tied two directions - 17.
 Weed Control Exhibit, include the following four items: - 1.
 Collect, identify, press, mount, and label 15 weeds.
 Include roots, stems, leaves, and flowers if possible.
 Three of the weeds must be noxious weeds preferably found in your home county.
 A standard 9"x12" scrapbook may be used to permanently mount your weed specimens.
 Identify the scrapbook with name and county on the inside front cover. - 2.
-Prepare a list of the weeds mounted, showing common name,
+Prepare a list of the weeds mounted, showing common name, scientific name, and where it was found.
+Place the list in a specially